VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Optimal Struct Padding** | Alignment and Padding | Define two small structs with identical members (e.g., `char`, `double`, `int`) but in different orders (`struct Bad` and `struct Good`).
 Use `sizeof()` to show how field ordering impacts internal padding and object size, potentially wasting cache space. |
 | **3.
 Pointer Chasing Overhead** | Object Contiguity | Compare the iteration performance of a contiguous structure (`std::vector<MyStruct>`) against a non-contiguous structure (`std::list<MyStruct>`) or a custom linked list built with raw pointers.
 Demonstrate how pointer chasing destroys locality, defeats prefetchers, and dramatically slows down linear traversal. |

-### Chapter 5: Control Flow, Branch Prediction, and Branchless Code
+### Section 5: Control Flow, Branch Prediction, and Branchless Code
-This chapter explores the costs of branches and how to structure code to improve pipeline efficiency.
+This Section explores the costs of branches and how to structure code to improve pipeline efficiency.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |